madraven05/madraven05/README.md

  ## Hey there!
 I am Pranshu 👋

-* 👨‍🎓 I am a Senior Undergraduate pursuing Computer Science and Engineering at IIT Gandhinagar, India.
+* 👨‍💻 I am a Software Developer working at Publicis Sapient
-* 🌟 I love to work on projects that have social and economic value.
-My interests lie in the fields of Data Science, Machine Learning, Software Development and Full Stack Web Development.
+* 🌟 Having worked on various projects in my company, I want to kickstart my open source journey and contribute to this amazing community!

 ## :computer: Tools I use